Martingales arising from minimal submanifolds and other geometric contexts: Abstract

 \section{Abstract}

 We consider a class of martingales on Cartan-Hadamard manifolds that includes Brownian motion on a minimal submanifold.
 We give sufficient conditions for such martingales to be transient, extending previous results on the transience of minimal submanifolds.
-We also give conditions for the almost sure convergence and almost sure non-convergence of the angular component (in polar coordinates) of a martingale in this class, when the Cartan-Hadamard manifold is radially symmetric.
-Applied to minimal submanifolds, this gives upper bounds on the curvature of the ambient Cartan-Hadamard manifold under which any minimal submanifold admits a non-constant, bounded, harmonic function.
-Though our discussion is motivated by minimal submanifolds, this class of martingales includes diffusions naturally associated to ancient solutions of mean curvature flow and to certain sub-Riemannian structures, and we briefly discuss these contexts.
+We also give conditions for the almost sure convergence of the angular component (in polar coordinates) of a martingale in this class, including both the negatively pinched case (using earlier results on martingales of bounded dilation), and the radially symmetric case with quadratic decay of the upper curvature bound.
+Applied to minimal submanifolds, this gives curvature conditions on the ambient Cartan-Hadamard manifold under which any minimal submanifold admits a non-constant, bounded, harmonic function.
+Though our discussion is primarily motivated by minimal submanifolds, this class of martingales includes diffusions naturally associated to ancient solutions of mean curvature flow and to certain sub-Riemannian structures, and we briefly discuss these contexts as well.
 Our techniques are elementary, consisting mainly of comparison geometry and Ito's rule.